vadim-soude/ToastNotifier/README.md

 + depend: [ToastNotifier]
 ```

-Add the .jar of the conresponding version of ToastNotifier in the plugin directory of your server (You can found the .jar in the pacakages section of this repo)
+Add the .jar of the corresponding version of ToastNotifier in the plugin directory of your server (You can found the .jar in the packages section of this repo)

 And now everything should work (open an issue if you encounter any problem) you can now use the API to send a notification.